Vegetarian Gluten Free Pasta Salad (Vegan Friendly)

 Ideally, check the doneness of your gluten free pasta with taste rather than the cook time alone.
 The noodles should be fully cooked through, but not mushy or gummy.
 A bit of firmness is a good thing, since you’ll toss the noodles into your vegetarian gluten free pasta salad shortly!

 To check your pasta’s doneness, bite into one of the noodles and look at it.
 If there’s a dark spot in the center of the noodle, or if the color isn’t consistent all the way through, it’s not cooked through yet.
-When it’s done, it should have the same color and texture all the way through!
+You want the color and texture to be the same all the way through the noodle!

 Should you rinse gluten free pasta?

 For this gluten free pasta salad recipe, yes—rinse your pasta after cooking.
-Pour the pot of pasta and water into a colander when it’s done cooking, then rinse with cool water.
-Give it a light toss to make sure all of the noodles get rinsed.
+Pour the pot of cooked pasta and water into a colander, then rinse with cool water.
+Toss lightly to ensure that you rinse all of the noodles.
 This will help to stop the cooking process.
 Then, allow it to drain completely and give it a toss in a bit of oil while it sits to prevent sticking!

 In some cases, particularly when you’re cooking pasta for a dish involving sauce, rinsing is not always a good idea because it can affect how the sauce adheres to the pasta.
 But for an Italian gluten free pasta salad like this, with just a simple oil and vinegar dressing, the rinsing isn’t an issue.
 It will just help to cool your pasta down sooner, so you can assemble your cold pasta salad straight away!